-In contrast, the following comments by Guzik suggest that Mark 11:23-24 does not pertain to the performing of miracles, so whether or not Guzik believes the passage is applicable to Christians today it is not relevant to this article:
+In contrast, the following comments by David Guzik’s Commentary on the Bible suggest that he does not think Mark 11:23-24 pertains to the performing of miracles, so whether or not Guzik believes the passage is applicable to Christians today it is not relevant to this article.
+According to Guzik,

 Mountain was a popular figure of speech for any insurmountable problem; Jesus is saying, as we believe, God can overcome any obstacle.

 1. “The phrase about removing mountains was a quite common Jewish phrase.
 It was a regular, vivid phrase for removing difficulties.”
 (Barclay)